-Steve Jobs or Jeff Bezos were inspired by his theory of disruptive innovation.
-According to the Economist, he wrote “The Innovator's Dilemma” in 1997, one of the most important economic books of all time: Clayton Christensen was a star in management theory and practice.
-The Harvard professor died in January after a long illness at the age of 67.
-Christensen's last book "The Paradox of Prosperity", which he published last year together with Efosa Ojomo (see interview p.
-42), is essentially about unfolding his theory of market-creating innovations, which, as the name suggests, create new markets instead of just improving the efficiency of a product (see box on the right).
+Steve Jobs and Jeff Bezos were inspired by his theory of disruptive innovation, according to the Economist he wrote “The Innovator's Dilemma” in 1997, one of the most important business books of all time: Clayton Christensen was a star of management theory and practice.
+In January, the Harvard professor died at the age of 67 after a long illness.
+Christensen's last book “Das Wohlstandparadox”, which he published last year with Efosa Ojomo (see interview on p.
+42), essentially revolves around the development of his theory of market-creating innovations, which, as the name suggests, create new markets instead of just improving the efficiency of a product (see box on the right).
 Simple example: the first iPhone, with which the manufacturer Apple created a completely new product category and made numerous functions available for the first time.

 Christensen primarily saw in market-creating innovations a way to effectively lift developing countries out of poverty.
 And not just because they “democratize” access to products and services, so Ojomo, so make them accessible to everyone if possible.
 But also because they create jobs, generate profits - which can be reinvested in infrastructure and public services - and bring about cultural changes.

 Examples show the potential.
-For example, the Ford Model T was the first affordable car to be the basis for mass motorization in the United States from 1908, and the inexpensive policies of the British insurance provider MicroEnsure, which have been available for 15 years, provide protection for millions of people in developing countries against financial damage from illness or crop failure.
-And for the first time, the Nigerian film industry, which has gained international fame as Nollywood, offers Africans entertainment that suits their life and cultural environment.
-Nollywood now produces around a thousand films a year - twice as many as in Hollywood - and annual revenues have reached one billion dollars.
-More than a million people find jobs in production and in the upstream and downstream companies.
-When Nigerian politics became aware of the importance of Nollywood for the country's economy, it began to actively support the film industry in matters such as copyright.
+For example, the Ford Model T, as the first affordable car from 1908, formed the basis for mass motorization in the USA, and the low-cost policies from the British insurance provider MicroEnsure, which have been available for 15 years, have protected tens of millions of people in developing countries from financial damage in the event of illness or crop failure.
+And the Nigerian film industry, which has achieved international fame as Nollywood, is for the first time offering Africans entertainment that suits their lives and cultural environment.
+Around a thousand films are now produced annually in Nollywood - twice as many as in Hollywood - and annual revenues have reached one billion dollars.
+More than a million people find jobs in production and in the immediately upstream and downstream companies.
+When Nigerian politicians realized the importance of Nollywood for the country's economy, they began to actively support the film industry on issues such as copyright.

 The domino effect in the economic field and the pull effect on politics and institutions are typical features of market-creating innovations.
 Success also attracts competition.
 According to the scientists from the Christensen Institute, it is precisely this interaction of innovation and imitation that is crucial for sustainable development.